mikeAdamss/tidychef/jupyterbook/advanced.md

 By the end of this chapter you should:

-- Know where and how you can integrate custom classes and functions to seamlessly extend the functionality of datachef.
+- Know where and how you can integrate custom classes and functions to extend the functionality of datachef.

 ## Contents